Lab Sciences & Medical Technology

 Who Is Getting a Bachelor’s Degree in Lab Sciences & Medical Technology?

 At the countrywide level, the racial-ethnic distribution of clinical laboratory sciences majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Clinical Laboratory Sciences.
-About 4.3% of those with this major are international students.
+Students from other countries are interested in Clinical Laboratory Sciences, too.
+About 4.2% of those with this major are international students.

 How Much Do Lab Sciences & Medical Technology Majors Make?

 Salaries According to BLS